ProhibitedTV/BitRiver-Live/docs/advanced-deployments.md

    - Issue a bearer token for the FFmpeg job controller and inject it with `BITRIVER_TRANSCODER_TOKEN`.
    Store these values in a secrets manager or `.env` file rather than committing them to version control.
 The sample compose file ships with placeholder values for local development—override them in production.
 3. **Boot the API last.** Once the ingest dependencies report healthy you can start the `bitriver-live` service.
 The server persists the ingest endpoints, playback URLs, and job IDs returned during boot so the current session can be recovered after a restart or audited later via `/api/channels/{id}/sessions`.
 4. **Monitor health continuously.** Poll `/healthz` on the API to capture the aggregated ingest status, or query the upstream services directly using the health endpoints listed above.
-A failing dependency will surface as an `error` status with human-readable detail to aid in incident response.
+A failing dependency will surface as an `error` status with human-readable detail to aid in incident response, even though the HTTP status will stay 200 when only ingest services are degraded.
+Point readiness probes at `/readyz` so deployments only fail over when core API dependencies are unhealthy.

-For Kubernetes deployments replicate the boot order and secret wiring with native primitives (e.g. StatefulSets for ingest services, Secrets for credentials, and readiness probes targeting `/healthz`).
+For Kubernetes deployments replicate the boot order and secret wiring with native primitives (e.g. StatefulSets for ingest services, Secrets for credentials, and readiness probes targeting `/readyz`).

 ## Rate limiting and audit logging